 Pursuant to ORS 222.111(1), a City may only annex territory that is not within another City, and the territory must either be contiguous to the annexing City or be separated from the City only by a body of water or public right-of-way.
-The subject property is not within another City's jurisdiction and City of St. Helens corporate limits lies on the east, west, and south side of the subject property.
+The subject property is not within another City's jurisdiction and City of St. Helens corporate limits lies on the north and east sides of the subject property.